DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 ### The backward pass

-The backward pass is really the important bit, after all...
+The backward pass is really the important bit, after all, so let's look at that...
 The gradient with respect to scores is surprisingly simple:

 $$\frac{dL}{dx_i} = p_i - t_i$$

-Where $x_i$ is the score, $p_i$ is the predicted probability (computed from $x_i$) and $t_i$ is the target probability (for class $i$).
+Where $x_i$ is the score, $p_i$ is the predicted probability (computed from $x_i$) and $t_i$ is the target probability, for class $i$.

 In our example, the gradient w.r.t. scores looks like this:

 ![bar chart of gradients for airplane, automobile, horse etc. with "horse" strongly positive, cat strongly negative](img/gradients_scores.png)

-We might be surprised by a strong _positive_ gradient for "horse".
+We might be surprised by a strong positive gradient for "horse".
 This means that the loss is trying to push down the "horse" prediction, even though this is actually the correct label from the dataset.
 It's the teacher's fault - the teacher thinks the student is overconfident and should be sharing out some probability to other classes, especially "cat", "dog" and "truck".

 A couple of observations.
 First, whatever happens, there is the same positive and negative gradient mass (as both $p$ and $t$ are probability distributions which sum to 1).
 Unlike in one-hot softmax cross entropy, however, there can be multiple positive and negative gradients.
 Second, the gradient magnitude depends on the absolute difference between $p$ and $t$, which makes intuitive sense.

 ## Wrap up

 That's teacher-student training, most commonly applied as knowledge distillation.
 It can be motivated as a less "spiky" objective than one-hot softmax cross entropy.
 It doesn't matter if you use KL divergence or cross entropy.
-And we saw what kinds of gradients to expect.
+We saw what kinds of gradients to expect, that even the correct class can receive a positive loss gradient, and the gradient is zero when the student agrees with the mixed target.

-The most common scenario for teacher-student is **optimizing for inference/predictions**.
-We want maximum prediction quality for minimum prediction runtime.
-To do this we spend a bit more training time to first train a teacher and then use the teacher-student objective to train a better student model than we could have done from scratch.
+The most common scenario for teacher-student is **optimizing for inference/predictions**, where we want maximum prediction quality for minimum prediction runtime.
+To do this we spend a bit more training time to first train a large teacher and then use the teacher-student objective to train a better compact student model than we could have done from scratch.

 <ul class="nav nav-pills">
   <li class="nav-item">